jembi/trace-odk-to-dhis2/README.md

 ./compose destroy
 ```

 **Note:** The commands above assume that the system on which they are being run is configured to run docker commands without the **sudo** preface.
-If system is not configured for such, add the preface **sudo** to the commands like done below
+If your system is not configured as such, add the **sudo** preface to the commands as seen below:

 ```bash
 sudo ./compose up